 |Inerem||House of the Rising Sun||Eastern Jungle|

 And before I show you all the gory details, a chart to set context.
 Pay attention to the colors, they represent different points in time.
 I used Hali as an anchor, figuring that would help those of you who’ve read that part of The Tale.

 Below, you’ll find a chart for each of Emerre and Indirel’s sons.
 I’ll lead with Erebald, the oldest’s.
 Erebald stayed in Quendi after Emerre’s death and succeeded him as the Fair Folk’s king.
 The House of the Crescent Moon was christened in 320 RT, though the Elves had inhabited the Quendi since the beginning of the age.

 Next up is the House of the Blue Star, founded by Erellan, Emerre’s middle son, along the banks of the great river.
 Erellan’s people befriended Tolandyr’s Sea Elves on the islands to the south.
 The chart includes Erellan’s first wife, Birae of Halitai.
 Erellen fell in love with the human Birae when he was a young Elf, it was really rather scandalous.
 Their daughter, Eremellas, was an enchantress who served the Kings of Halitai.
-Eremellas’s descendant was Nov, the ranger of Renk who married Ellerene (Erebald’s daugher) centuries later.
-Erellan took Vivanya as his second wife several centuries after Birae had taken the Long Walk.
+Eremellas’s descendant was Nov, the ranger of Renk who married Ellerene (Erebald’s daughter) centuries later.
+Erellan took Vivanye as his second wife several centuries after Birae had taken the Long Walk.